Akshaychavan10/Akshaychavan10.github.io/_posts/2024-10-14-2 Intro to Defensive Security.md

 categories: [Notes, PreSecurity]
 tags: [blueteam]
 author: 1
-description: Defensive Security: A comprehensive guide to protecting systems from threats, including prevention, detection, response, and recovery.
+description: A comprehensive guide on Defensive Security to protecting systems from threats, including prevention, detection, response, and recovery.
 ---

 ## Intro to Defensive Security: